MintuJohnsontj/Aadhaar-card-Character-Recognition/README.md

 Has good enough accuracy for our application.
 YOLOv3 has Feature Pyramid Network (FPN) to detect small objects better.

+#### Using YOLO for Text Detection

+YOLO is a state-of-the-art, real-time object detection network.
+There are many versions of it.
+YOLOv3 is the most recent and the fastest version.
+YOLOv3 uses Darknet-53 as it’s feature extractor.
+It has overall 53 convolutional layers, hence the name ‘Darknet-53’.
+It has successive 3 × 3 and 1 × 1 convolutional layers and has some shortcut connections.

+For the purpose of classification, independent logistic classifiers are used with the binary cross-entropy loss function.

 ## What is Aadhaar?

 https://uidai.gov.in/